Formation

 Community role

 A & P associations were organised around an annual show, which was an occasion to share information, learn about practical farming techniques and trial new machinery.
 The associations also arranged lectures on farming topics and demonstrations.
-The Canterbury A & P Association published Country Journal, New Zealand’s first farming periodical.
+The Canterbury A & P Association published the New Zealand Country Journal, New Zealand’s first farming periodical.
 By organising social and educational events, these organisations played an important role in the community.

 Political pressure

 Gradually, A & P associations began to act as political pressure groups for farming issues.
-Their first national conference was in 1892, attended by farming leaders and politicians.
+Their first national conference, in 1892, was attended by farming leaders and politicians.
 The meeting urged the minister of lands, John McKenzie, to establish a government department to oversee agricultural affairs.
 Within months he set up the Department of Agriculture.
 National conferences became annual events.